ElizavetaElgaeva/gwas_practicals/GWAS_practicals.Part_1.md

 # Outline of the practicals

-The practical session consists of XXX steps:
+The practical session consists of three steps:

  1. Exploring phenotype data
- 2. Exploring genotype data
+ 2. Exploring genotype data and quality control
- 3. Quality control of genotype data
  4. Association analysis and GWAS
- 5. Vizualization of the results

 ## Loading phenotype data